andreacfromtheapp/freesound-credits/README.md

 # Freesound credits

-A command lines utility to credit [Freesound](https://freesound.org) samples in my music projects.
+A simple utility to credit [Freesound](https://freesound.org) samples in my music projects.

 ## Notes (don't expect much)

 - It only works with Ableton and Renoise projects.
 - It only works with samples adhering to Freesound naming standard.
-- It's my first Rust attempt just to satisfy a very personal need.
+- It is a quick "rust for fun" just to satisfy a personal need.
 - The code most certainly stinks and could be improved in the future.

 ## Usage